 Once upon a time there was a girl who was certain everyone was her enemy.
 In preparation for the treacherous attacks against her she was convinced were coming, she cut her heart out of her chest.
 She wrapped it in silk and placed it in a wooden box, then put the box inside a steel casket and carried it up into the mountains.

 The frogs died first.
 Not just the picturesque frogs in far-distant rainforests, but the small green and brown tree frogs I remembered from the muddy summers of my childhood.
 The Willamette Valley was humid and fertile and so terribly quiet that June.

 There's a gun.
 She likes its crisp, clear edges, the solid weight in her hand when she sits cross-legged on the bed in her dingy apartment.
 The room is dim at mid-day, because she's closed all the blinds to shut out the sky.

 These are the machines that keep me alive: the CPAP machine that keeps me breathing while I sleep, my electric wheelchair with controls customized for my twitching hands, and my speech-generating vox system.

-Joanne Rixon lives in the shadow of an active volcano with a rescue chihuahua named after a dinosaur.
-She is a member of STEW and the Dreamcrashers, and is an organizer with the North Seattle Science Fiction and Fantasy Writers Meetup.
-Her poetry has appeared in GlitterShip, her book reviews in the Seattle Times and the Cascadia Subduction Zone Literary Quarterly, and her short speculative fiction in venues including Terraform, Fireside, and Lady's Churchill's Rosebud Wristlet.
-She is represented by Jennifer Goloboy of the Donald Maass Literary Agency, and you can find her yelling about poetry and politics on twitter @JoanneRixon.
+Joanne Rixon's poetry has appeared in GlitterShip, their book reviews in the Seattle Times and the Cascadia Subduction Zone Literary Quarterly, and their short speculative fiction in venues including Terraform, Fireside, and Lady's Churchill's Rosebud Wristlet.
+They are a member of STEW and the Dreamcrashers, and are an organizer with the North Seattle Science Fiction and Fantasy Writers Meetup.
+They are represented by Jennifer Goloboy of the Donald Maass Literary Agency, and you can find them yelling about poetry and politics on bluesky @joannerixon.bluesky.social.